rega-cev/Rega-ASI/SOP270-Updating-resistance-algorithms.md

 ### XML Standards

-> this section probably needs a bit of work, or can be skipped entirely
+> this section probably needs a bit of work, or can be skipped entirely??

 +  The XML file is used by the resistance interpretation software to determine how to increment a resistance score based on the type and quantity of mutations in the input sequence.
 Some mutations cause higher level resistance than others and are scored higher.
 +  Each mutation or mutation combination is given a weight.
 The software compares the mutation list in the algorithm XML against the mutation list from the sequence and assigns a total score.
 The algorithm contains a score range which uses the total score and assigns an order value.
 The order value varies from 1 to 6 and represents the resistance interpretation, as follows: